What Is Ford Hill Start Assist?Last Updated June 12, 2023 | C.J. Tragakis

 The “hill-hold” or Hill Start Assist feature will recognize that you’re stopped on an incline and “hold” the brakes for a short while to give you more time to move your foot from the brake to the gas to start moving.
 Ford’s system typically lasts just two to three seconds, and although this may not seem like much time, it’s actually plenty to get the car in motion.
 The brakes will then disengage once the user depresses the accelerator pedal.
 Many automatic transmission cars have this feature as well, but due to their nature, it’s not nearly as noticeable unless you’re hauling a very heavy load behind you or stopped on a particularly steep incline.

-Some enthusiasts criticize the system as being just another unnecessary nanny-tech feature, arguing that “real” drivers can get themselves going from a hill unaided.
+Some enthusiasts criticize the system as being just another unnecessary nanny-tech feature like auto start-stop, arguing that “real” drivers can get themselves going from a hill unaided.
 However, fans of the system note that it’s useful for those (hopefully) rare times when you can’t maneuver the gas pedal and clutch quite right, and it can save wear on your clutch plate.
 The overall trade-off is convenience and improved safety, at the expense of what could be considered the loss of a more connected and authentic driving experience.

 For what it’s worth, although the Hill Start Assist does take some time getting used to if you’ve been driving stick shift cars without it, it’s just a small part of the driving experience that eventually becomes normal.
 If you’re still not a fan after giving it a try, simply go to your car’s settings and turn the feature off.
 Just be sure to remember which mode you leave your car in!